Hendekagon/clique/README.md

 or which functions are most dependent on other functions.

 Example:

 cd into your project and:

     $ lein clique

+by default, namespaces starting with 'clojure' are excluded so if you want to *include* clojure's namespaces do:

+	$ lein clique []

-and to filter out namespaces beginning with certain strings:
+or to filter out namespaces beginning with certain strings:

-    $ lein clique [\"clojure\"]
+    $ lein clique [\"somenamespace\" \"anothernamespace\"]

-for example, would exclude anything in the clojure namespace from the graph, this generates a graphviz file called deps.dot which you can run through Gephi or something to make it look nice.
+A graphviz file called deps.dot is then generated, which you can run through a graph visualization tool like Gephi to make it look nice.

+Using Clique without leiningen:

+You can also just use Clique as a library by adding `[lein-clique "0.1.1"]` to your project.clj's :dependencies vector, then:

+	=> (require '[clique.core :as c])
+	=> (c/all-deps "./src")

+will return a map of all functions in namespaces in you source path to the functions they depend on (including duplicates, in case you want to know frequencies)

+	=> (pprint (sort-by val (frequencies (mapcat val (c/all-deps "./src")))))

+To get such a map for a particular namespace do:

+	=> (c/all-fq (c/dependencies 'your.namespace))

 ## License